Muqsit/mediawiki-extensions-GLTFHandler/README.md

 # GLTFHandler
-The GLTFHandler extension allows uploading and interacting with GLTF models on MediaWiki.
+GLTFHandler lets you upload and interact with GLTF models on MediaWiki.
 It uses [google/model-viewer](https://github.com/google/model-viewer) library to display the 3D models and view them in your environment using augmented reality (on supported devices).